1065094/reproducible-research_homework/README.md

 C) Exponent (alpha): 1181.807
 - Scaling factor (beta): 1.5152
 - p-values: 2.28e-10 and 6.44e-10 respectively
-- Significant: Yes
+- Significant: Yes, this is because our p-values are much smaller than the conventional 0.05 which means we can reject the null hypothesis as there is sufficient evidence to suggest this.
-<div> In comparison to the paper, I had similar values... </div>
+<div> In comparison to the paper, I had similar values since the exponent is 1.52 but has a range of (1.16-1.87), which we are close to and fall within the range of.
+Similarly, the scaling factor in the paper is rounded to 1182, which is the same as mine when rounded also.
+They also have a range for this which is 246-5675. </div>

 D) See link:

-E)
+E) 6696998.50729 but R has rounded it to 6697007.
+See details on how this answer was generated in the Rmd with notes.

 # END OF ANSWERS #
 ## Instructions